lickx/oscollar-dev/README.md

 OsCollar is the de-facto OpenSim fork of OpenCollar, a device for submission roleplay that originated in Second Life

-Grid and sim owners might want to read [opensim-patches.md](opensim-patches.md)
+Grid and sim owners might want to read [opensim patches](doc/opensim-patches.md)

 For help and chatter, join us on [Matrix](https://matrix.to/#/#oscollar:matrix.org)